ChunaraLab/ChunaraLab.github.io/MLPH/index.md

 2) Identify open areas relevant to machine learning and health equity<br>
 3) Activate the machine learning community on challenges in public/population health<br>

-The tutorial is composed of three parts.
-Click each icon to access the slides.
+The tutorial is composed of three parts. <b>Click each icon to access the slides</b>.

 <table>
 <tbody>